illyfrancis/scribble/browserify2/demo/note.md

 #### server.js

-Configure connect to serve static content from `target` on port `9091`.
+Configure connect to serve static content from `dist` on port `9091`.

 ```
 var connect = require('connect');

 connect.createServer(
-  connect.static('target')
+  connect.static('dist')
 ).listen(9091);
 ```

 ### index.html

-So the `bundle.js` is in `/target` directory from browserify.
+So the `bundle.js` is in `/dist` directory from browserify.
-Add index.html in target that uses bundle.js.
+Add index.html in dist that uses bundle.js.

 ```
 <!DOCTYPE html>